-6.6 Charges must be paid by credit or debit card in accordance with the instructions on the Signup Form, or using such other method as the Provider may agree to in writing from time to time.
+6.6 Charges must be paid by the method specified in the Signup Documents or such other method as the Provider may agree in writing from time to time.

 6.7 If the Customer does not pay any amount properly due to the Provider under or in connection with the Agreement, the Provider may: